Asthma

 How Can Technology Alleviate Burdens of Asthma and COPD?: A Q&A With Propeller Health CEO

 Through the Propeller platform.
-This is wherein Propeller is available.
-Propeller helps relieve the burden of allergies and COPD by giving sufferers and their carriers a tool that gives you consistent care through their telephone or computer.
+This is where Propeller is available.
+Propeller helps relieve the burden of allergies and COPD by giving sufferers and their carriers a tool that provides consistent care through their telephone or computer.
 Three patients no longer must wait three months to peer their doctor and conflict to remember how they had been using their medicines; alternatively, Propeller connects their existing inhaler to their cellphone through a small sensor and grants insights on symptoms and triggers and medicine used to the Propeller app.

 Pulmonology Advisor: Do the sensors attached to inhalers also degree adherence to medicine?